open-life-science/policies-procedures-and-docs/cohort-procedures-and-templates/Cohort-call-facilitator-Guide.md

 Our cohort calls vary in time from week to week: Please see schedules from our website here: [[https://openlifesci.org/](https://openlifesci.org/)]([https://openlifesci.org/](https://openlifesci.org/)).

-For any questions or concerns, please contact Community Coordinator, Paz Berlando via Slack.
+For any questions or concerns, please contact Community Coordinator, Paz Bernaldo via Slack.

 You can also reach out to other OLS team members via Slack or email at any time.